Red Lodge, Suffolk: Red Lodge Heath

 Red Lodge Heath is an area of acid grassland and lowland and is an SSSI, with a number of nationally rare plants and animals.
 It includes a population of the five-banded tailed digger wasp, Cerceris quinquefasciata, which nests in bare sand along a path to the north of the site, and on sparsely vegetated slopes to the west.
 Discovery of the wasp population in 2005 by English Nature meant that Forest Heath District Council had to adapt proposed housing and school development plans in this area of the village.

 The Heath is maintained by volunteers from a conservation group established in 2007 and awarded a Lottery grant in 2012.

 Transport links

 The nearest railway station to Red Lodge is in Kennett, 2 mi away.

 Buses also serve the village, offering transportation to Mildenhall, Newmarket, Bury St Edmunds and other nearby towns and villages.
 Stansted Airport is 41 mi away and Luton Airport is 55 mi.
 National Express coaches operate services from nearby Mildenhall to Central London; Cambridge; Brighton via Stansted, Heathrow and Gatwick Airports.

-Other local businesses

-Red Lodge had a long-established transport café which was renowned as being open 24 hours a day.
-This is now not the case and it recently closed down after many years.
-Red Lodge Karting, is reputed to be one of the largest non-MSA tracks in the country, with two circuits of 1200m and 700m.
-Other nearby venues include WildTracks centre in Kennett, which offers activities including archery, motorcross and off-roading.